txt/se22/docs/require.md

   ![image](https://user-images.githubusercontent.com/29195/192362532-73ba977b-1a21-4991-a974-230df1df38cb.png)

-Software Engineering is the:

-+ process of the
-+ design,
-+ construction and
-+ maintenance of
-+ good enough
-+ software,
-+ given the available resources.

-The last point means that we are always trading off between what we want with what we need with what we've got.
-Software engineers, therefore are the people we look to:

-+ Make and
-+ justify
-+ well-informed decisions
-+ about trade-offs
-+ in software engineering.

-This, in turn means that at any time, software engineering are aware of multiple possibilities and the reasons why we should be doing one, and not the others.

-Parts of SE:

-- requirements;
-- architecture;
-- process (life cycle);
-- risk management;
-- patterns, anti-patterns, bad smells;
-- construction;
-- verification;
-- testing;
-- maintenance, enhancement;
-- programming languages and databases.

 Requirements Engineering Defined
 - The development and use of cost- effective technology for the elicitation, specification and analysis of the stakeholder requirements which are to